Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Sessions remains AG despite having lied both to the Senate under oath and on his security clearance application about Russia, as well as playing a role in Comey’s firing despite being recused on Trump-Russia matters.

-- Members of the House Financial Services Comm asked Deutsche Bank to produce documents on Trump family loans.
+- Members of the House Financial Services Committee asked Deutsche Bank to produce documents on Trump family loans.
 As mentioned in Week 18’s list, Deutsche has been fined for laundering money for Russia.

 - NYT reported that US spies collected info last summer that top Russian officials were discussing how to exert influence on Trump through his aides, Manafort and Flynn.